google/transit/gtfs-realtime/spec/en/reference.md

 ## _enum_ ScheduleRelationship

-The relation between this trip and the static schedule. <br>
-If a new trip is done in accordance with temporary schedule, not reflected in GTFS, then it shouldn't be marked as SCHEDULED, but marked as ADDED.<br/>
-If a trip is done in accordance with a modified schedule, not reflected in GTFS, then it shouldn't be marked as SCHEDULED, but marked as REPLACEMENT.<br/>
+The relation between this trip and the static schedule.
+If a new trip is done in accordance with temporary schedule, not reflected in GTFS, then it shouldn't be marked as SCHEDULED, but marked as ADDED.
+If a trip is done in accordance with a modified schedule, not reflected in GTFS, then it shouldn't be marked as SCHEDULED, but marked as REPLACEMENT.

 **Values**